 The Caughy decision, in particular, could potentially create a whole new breed of viable accident benefits claims, where claimants injure themselves by coming into contact with parked vehicles.
 As a result, insurers should exercise discretion before denying unconventional claims, and should always keep in mind the relatively new expanded definition of “accident” in the LAT era of accident benefits disputes.

 This commentary has been written by Carl Vondercrone and Student-at-Law, Alex Henderson.
-Carl practices insurance defence litigation at Beard Winter LLP for a variety of Ontario insurers and appears regularly on behalf of clients at the Superior Court of Justice.
+Carl practises insurance defence litigation at Beard Winter LLP for a variety of Ontario insurers and appears regularly on behalf of clients at the Superior Court of Justice.
 To reach Carl, email him at email@example.com or call him at 416-306-1804.